 A unique take on the classic Gripper-style hand strengthener is Fitness Insanity’s Hand Grip Strength Trainer Kit.
 This kit is available on Amazon, retailing for only $12.88 (check here for the latest price).
 While this product is sold for general strengthening and stress/anxiety relief, it works great for the average climber.

-The kit comes with the grip strength trainer itself along with 2 hand therapy balls, similar to your typical stress ball in design but with greater resistance.
+The kit comes with the grip strength trainer (grip trainer) itself along with 2 hand therapy balls, similar to your typical stress ball in design but with greater resistance.
 The range of resistance on the gripper itself is 22lbs up to 88lbs.
 There is a knob device on the trainer to adjust the resistance easily.

 The ability to adjust resistance is very useful as it eliminates the need to carry multiple tools with you.
 It also allows for a safer “workout”, meaning you can adjust the device low as a warm-up, gradually build up the intensity, and then cool down back as a lower resistance.